akramineda/Predicting-Temperature-from-Ground-based-Data-Shiraz/README.md

 > N. Akrami, K. Ziarati, and S. Dev, Predicting Temperature from Ground-based Synoptic Data in Shiraz City, Iran, *Proc.
 Progress In Electromagnetics Research Symposium (PIERS)*, 2021.

+Please cite this paper, if you use whole/part of the code in this repository.

 ## Code Organization
 All codes are written in `python3`.